Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Problem Statement and Preliminaries

 \section{Problem Statement and Preliminaries}

 In what follows, we work in a finite-dimensional linear vector space $E$.
 Its dual space, the space of all linear functions on $E$, is denoted by $E^{\ast}$.
+Relative interior of $Q$ is denoted as rint $Q$.
 For $x\in E$ and $s\in E^{\ast}$, we denote by $\left\langle s,x \right\rangle$ the value of a linear function $s$ at $x$.
 For the (primal) space $E$, we introduce a norm $\|\,\cdot\,\|_E$.
 Then the dual norm is defined in the standard way:

 Finally, for a convex function $f: \textbf{dom } f \rightarrow R$ with $\textbf{dom } f \subseteq E$ we denote by $\nabla f(x)\in E^{\ast}$ one of its subgradients.

 We consider the following convex composite optimization problem \cite{nesterov2013gradient}: